-We argue that the expressive power of the RC-automata is bigger than that of Rautomata, where the expressivity takes into account the counter values.
-Let us for a given RC-automaton define the cost of a run as the maximum counter value which occurs along this run and the cost of a word w to be the minimum of the costs of its accepting runs (and $+\infty$ if the word is not accepted).
+We argue that the expressive power of RC-automata is bigger than that of R-automata, where the expressivity takes into account the counter values.
+Let us for a given RC-automaton define the cost of a run as the maximum counter value which occurs along this run (maximum over all counters in all configurations) and the cost of a word w to be the minimum of the costs of its accepting runs (and $+\infty$ if the word is not accepted).
 We say that two RC-automata are cost equivalent if the cost of each word is the same for both of them.
 In Figure 2 we give an example of an RC-automaton such that there is no cost equivalent R-automaton.